Skip to content

 How Our Body Uses Vitamin K

-Hover over each pointer below for more details on how vitamin K aids our body.
+Hover over each pointer below for more details on how this nutrient benefits our body.
 Click on the pointer to visit the specific body part’s interactive page to discover what other nutrients support it, the best sources to find them, and other interesting facts.

 Important Things to Know